kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 With Kubernetes v1.31, kustomize will be deprecated from kubectl.
 It will be removed in a future release.
 This will allow both tools to be developed and maintained separately.

 ### Deprecate Kubelet RunOnce mode [KEP 4580](https://github.com/kubernetes/enhancements/issues/4580)
 The kubelet support for RunOnce mode is being deprecated and will be removed in a future release.
 Users are advised to deprecate RunOnce mode by disabling the `LegacyNodeRunOnceMode` feature gate.
-Starting in Kubernetes 1.31, kubelet will refuse to start if this feature gate is disabled.  the RunOnce field in KubeletConfiguration and the --runonce flag of kubelet as deprecated
+Starting in Kubernetes 1.31, kubelet will refuse to start if this feature gate is disabled.

-Unless this feature gate is enabled, kubelet will refuse to start when the --runonce command line flag is set.

-If you still rely on this feature, migrate to the `podman kube` subcommand.
+If you still rely on this feature, migrate to using the `podman kube` subcommand.
 Refer to the [podman documentation](https://docs.podman.io/en/latest/markdown/podman-kube.1.html.) for more information.

 ### Deprecate status.nodeInfo.kubeProxyVersion field [KEP 4004](https://github.com/kubernetes/enhancements/issues/4004)
 The `status.nodeInfo.kubeProxyVersionv1.Node` field is being deprecated due to inaccuracies and will be removed in a future release.
 This field is set by the kubelet, which does not have reliable information about the kube-proxy version or whether kube-proxy is running.